kcolton/django-hijax/README.md

 *   Add hijax to installed apps
 *   Add hijax.plugins.context_processor
 *   Add hijax.plugins.Middleware
-*   Use the @set_title view decorator to set a title
+*   Use the @set_title view decorator to set a title (kludgy)
     *   Pick up in your template using TITLE context, injected by the context processor

 ## Todo / Improvements

+*   On / off by default for links, forms.
+Flexible ways to scope enabling
 *   Enable / disable debug output?
 *   Add compressed & uncompressed versions of assets
 *   Hijax - deal with when URL does not change.
 Still want to "refresh"?